sensedeep/dynamodb-onetable/README.md

 Add a new model to a table.
 This invokes the `Model` constructor and then adds the model to the table.
 The previously defined `Table` indexes are used for the model.

-#### async batchGet(batch, params = {})
+#### async batch(op, params = {})

 Invoke a prepared batch operation and return the results.
 Batches are prepared by creating a bare batch object `{}` and passing that via `params.batch` to the various OneTable APIs to build up a batched operation.
-Finally invoking `batchGet` or `batchWrite` will execute the accumulated API calls in a batch.
+Invoking `batch` will execute the accumulated API calls in a batch.

 The `batch` parameter should initially be set to `{}` and then be passed to API calls via `params.batch`.
+The `op` parameter should be set to `get` or `write` for read or write operations.
+You cannot mix reads and writes in a single batch.

 For example: